taubman33/react-router/README.md

 }
 ```

 > Notice that we are writing an anonymous callback function in the value for the `Route`'s render property.
-This callback function **must return a react component**.
+This callback function **must return a React component**.

-> So long as we use an ES6 arrow function, this callback will preserve context, allowing us to pass down data and functions into `Search` from `App`.
+> So long as we use an ES6 arrow function, this callback will preserve context (i.e. the value of `this`), allowing us to pass down data and functions into `Search` from `App`.
 You can use an ES5 anonymous function, but you will then need to use `.bind()` to preserve context.

 ## You do: Set up React Router and Add a Second Route (15 min / 0:55)